anisse/nyanology/README.md

 Credits
 --------
-Anisse Astier <anisse@astier.eu>
+ - Anisse Astier <anisse@astier.eu>
-prguitarman for the original nyan cat gif saraj00n for making it popular.
+ - prguitarman for the original nyan cat gif
+ - saraj00n for making it popular and the vocaloid music.